lukemurray/NgHierarchicalSelector/README.md

 ## CSS
-.expando - Change the expand marker style .expando-opened - Change the colapse marker style
+.expando - Change the expand marker style .expando-opened - Change the collapse marker style

 # Contributing
 Please do it.